 Move Beyond Paywalls

-Automatically or manually mark small portions of your pages as “premium”, while preserving discoverability.
+Automatically or manually mark small portions of any of your pages as “premium”, while ensuring discoverability.
 Subscribers or privileged users can seamlessly access it, while others see it as blurred with your subscription link overlaid on top.

 If your website offers subscriptions, a link calling users to subscribe will appear on premium content on every page.
 Users clearly see the value of the digital subscription and can click a prominent subscription link on every page they visit.
 Contrast this with metered paywalls that are invisible to most users.

 Optionally enable non-subscribers to gain access to premium content by using privilege points.
 Users earn privilege points when content they share generates traffic back to the website.
 This encourages meaningful sharing, since the reward is on click-backs, not on sharing itself.